Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

 \subsection{Application to ultrasound image segmentation}

-For further validating the performance of our method, we apply each filter to breast ultrasound (BUS) image segmentation.
-BUS images are commonly used to differentiate between benign and malignant tumors, which can be characterized by their shapes or contours of segmented breast lesions \cite{2}.
-We first despeckle ten breast ultrasound images with different lesions by using different filters.
-Then, we employ a famous level-set method \cite{42} to segment the despeckled results.
-Fig. \ref{fig8} shows an example of a BUS image, the green curves are the segmentation results of different filters and the yellow curve is delineated by an experienced clinician, which is usually regarded as the ground truth.
-As depicted in Fig. \ref{fig8}, after the speckle reduction, each filter improves the performance of the segmentation result compared with the original BUS image.
-Among these filters, the segmentation result of the proposed filter is closest to the ground truth.
-The enhanced lesions are blurry in other despeckled images by other filters so that the segmentation method \cite{42} is not able to accurately segment the lesion contours from the different despeckled images.
+For validating the performance of our method, we apply each filter to breast ultrasound (BUS) image segmentation.
+BUS images are commonly used to differentiate between benign and malignant tumours, which can be characterized by their shapes or contours of segmented breast lesions \cite{8}.
+We first despeckle ten breast ultrasound images with different lesions using different filters.
+A level-set method\cite{70}\footnote{\url{http://www.imagecomputing.org/~cmli/DRLSE/}} is employed to segment the despeckled results.
+To validate the segmentation performance for all the ten images, we use the mean value of DSC metrics by averaging the metrics of ten segmentation results to evaluate each filter's despeckling effect on the segmentation performance.
+Specifically, we first set the range of related parameters of level-set method, then choose the optimal parameters that achieve the highest scores of the mean DSC for the ten BUS segmentation results.
+Fig. \ref{fig10} displays the BUS segmentation\footnote{The segmentation results of different filters on the ten images are attached in the supplemental file.}: the green curves are the segmentation results of different filters and the yellow curve is the ground truth delineated by an expert; after the speckle reduction, each filter improves the performance of the segmentation result compared with the original BUS image.
+Among these filters, the segmentation result based on the PFDTV filter is closest to the ground truth.
+The filtered lesions via other filters are very blurry so that the segmentation method \cite{70} is not able to accurately delineate the lesions from these despeckled images.